InfoSecREDD/BadPS/README.md

 > [!IMPORTANT]
 > Missing a Command?
 Found a bug?
 Let us know!
 Submit them to the [Issues](https://github.com/InfoSecREDD/BadPS/issues) section of this Repo.

- [^1]: DuckyScript 2+ is Trademarked and Copyrighted.
-We can not support it at this current time.
+ [^1]: DuckyScript™ is Trademarked and Copyrighted.
+Anything DuckyScript™ v2 and above, We can not support it at this current time.
+Please do not ask.
  [^2]: If we are unsure of a command or feature, we will contact the Developer first before posting information and misleading the community.